Phyu Gyi

-Phyu Gyi (ဖြူကြီး) was a well-known Burmese boxer from Burma.
+Phyu Gyi (ဖြူကြီး) was a Burmese boxer and Lethwei fighter from Burma.
 He is a former multiple-time flag champion.

-Lethwei career
+Career

 In March 1957, Phyu Gyi participated in an event at Aung San Stadium alongside boxers such as Toe Lone, Pyi Taw Sein and Pann Ta Pwint.
-It was organized by the Shwe Sunn Nyo Boxing Promotion Association and was notable because some of the fights would include new rules, to match international standards.
-This meant the wearing of gloves, no timeout, and no kicks, knees or headbutts were allowed.
-The event was well attended by fans and officials but the matches under the new rules were no success as the boxers were too tired and fought awkwardly due to the heavy gloves.
+It was organized by the Shwe Sunn Nyo Boxing Promotion Association and was notable because some of the fights would include new rules, to match international boxing standards.
+This meant that the fight wa sunder boxing rules and fighters wore of gloves and no timeout, and no kicks, knees or headbutts were allowed.
+The event was attended by fans and officials but the matches under the boxing rules were no success as the fighters were too tired and fought awkwardly due to the heavy gloves.

+On the second and last day of the event, in the main event and the most anticipated match of the night, Phyu Gyi squared off against Toe Lone under Lethwei rules.
+Toe Lone was able to pull off one of his signature flying knees, dislocating Phyu Gyi's right arm.
+He had to be assisted out of the ring.
+Dissatisfaction among the spectators grew as the medical staff on duty seemed to care less about injured fighters and failed to sufficiently care for them.

-On December 26, 1959, it was announced that Phyu Gyi would participate in the flag tournament for the 12th anniversary of Independence in Rangoon starting on January 4.
+On December 26, 1959, it was announced that Phyu Gyi would participate in the Lethwei flag tournament for the 12th anniversary of Independence in Rangoon starting on January 4.
 The event would feature both professional boxing, with members of the Burmese national boxing team, and Burmese boxing.